BEAMRobotics/beam_robotics/inspection_tools/inspection/README.md

 ### Image Labeler:

 The image labeler is python code with a c++ wrapper.
 By default python 2.7 is used.
-To run the existing models, python needs to have the following libraries installed:
+To run the existing models, python needs to have the following libraries installed (code will compile without these):

  * torch
  * torchvision